 It's October and that means pumpkin time.

-Whether with nasty faces outside on the veranda or pureed in the oven at home – Pumpkins are simply part of October .
-But what we take for granted today required meticulous scheduling, laborious manual work and, above all, a whole lot of coincidences over many generations.
+Whether with nasty faces outside on the veranda or pureed in the oven at home – Pumpkins are simply a part of October .
+But what seems so natural to us today required meticulous scheduling, laborious manual labor, and, above all, a whole lot of coincidence over many generations.

 But why is the pumpkin so synonymous with autumn in general and October in particular?
-Why do people bother scary faces into his thick skin?
+Why does anyone bother scary faces into his thick skin?
 And why is there a World record in pumpkin boat rowing ?

-Come with us on an exciting journey in the footsteps of the probably the world's largest berry , from its endangered roots to its current triumph around (almost) the whole world.
-And at the end there is a little refreshment
+Come with us on an exciting journey in the footsteps of probably the world's largest berry , from its endangered roots to its current triumph around (almost) the entire world.
+And at the end, a little refreshment .

 The pumpkin = the berry in the zucchini fur?

-Pumpkins were first scientifically described in 1584 by French explorer Jaques Cartier on an expedition through America.
-Although the Frenchman had no idea what kind of fruit it was, he surprisingly managed to give the pumpkin a very fitting name: “Gros Melons”.
+Pumpkins were first scientifically described in 1584 by French explorer Jacques Cartier on an expedition through America.
+Although the Frenchman initially had no idea what kind of fruit it was, he surprisingly managed to give the pumpkin a very fitting name: "Gros Melons."

-Because pumpkins actually belong to the family of Cucurbitaceae , which has its German name "cucurbit family" actually also owes to the relatively late discovered member, together with cucumbers, zucchini and also Melons .
-The latter have been known in Europe for a long time, as they were already cultivated in ancient times in North Africa and Southern Europe, such as Greece.
+Because pumpkins actually belong to the family of Cucurbitaceae , which has its German name “Cucurbitaceae” actually also owes to the relatively late discovered member, together with Cucumbers, zucchini and also Melons .
+The latter have long been known in Europe, having been cultivated in ancient times in North Africa and Southern Europe, such as Greece.

-In many ways, we owe our current name to the modern Greeks, as they translated Cartier's "big melons" literally into the Greek "pepon".
-From there, the fruit first entered the English language as "pompion".
+In many ways, we owe our current name to the modern Greeks, as they literally translated Cartier's "Great Melons" into the Greek "pepon."
+From there, the fruit first entered the English language as "pompion."

 The modern English word “pumpkin” was actually first mentioned in the 17th century in a version of a source now known worldwide through Disney and the Brothers Grimm: Cinderella , even though this story today has little to do with its centuries-old Greek roots, in which there was no trace of stepmothers, good fairies or pumpkins.

-In fact, pumpkins are not only related to melons & co. but, as the attentive reader may have already noticed, not a vegetable but a fruit .
-Botanically speaking, pumpkins are not just fruits but very specifically a form of berry .
-This may sound strange, but as with berries, only one fruit grows from each pumpkin blossom.
-Of course, this definition does not only apply to pumpkins, other supposed vegetables are also, strictly speaking, berries, e.g. tomatoes , eggplants and of course melons & Co.
+In fact, pumpkins are not only related to melons and the like, but, as the attentive reader may have already noticed, not a vegetable but a fruit .
+Botanically speaking, pumpkins are not just fruits but very special a form of berry .
+This may sound surprising, but just like berries, only a single fruit grows from each pumpkin blossom.
+Of course, this definition doesn't just apply to pumpkins; other supposed vegetables are also, strictly speaking, berries, e.g. tomatoes , Eggplants and of course Melons & Co.

 Pumpkin varieties - from the bees and flowers

-Even though the pumpkin has been known in Europe for several hundred years, its history stretches far back into the past.
-The plant has its origins in Central America , where there is evidence of active cultivation of pumpkins dating back to 7,000 BC back.
+Although the pumpkin has been known in Europe for several hundred years, its history stretches far back into the past.
+The plant originates in Central America , where there is evidence of the active cultivation of pumpkins dating back to 7,000 BC go back.

 Like many other plants, pumpkins are no self-pollinators and need other species, such as insects or birds, to carry pollen from one plant to another and to reproduce.
-In their area of origin, there was a specially adapted type of bee, the so-called Squash Bees .
-Honey bees can now also take on this role, but these species (as readers of our apple blogs They are not native to America (as you may already know) and only came to the New World with the European settlers.
-In North America, until the arrival of honey bees, the only alternative to squash bees were the few native bumblebee species. bumblebees However, even though they love the nectar of pumpkin flowers, they are known to actively avoid their pollen.
+In their area of origin, there was a specially adapted species of bee, the so-called Squash Bees .
+Honey bees can now also take on this role, but these species (as readers of our Apple blogs (As you may already know) are not native to America and only arrived in the New World with European settlers.
+Until the arrival of honeybees, the only alternative to squash bees in North America were the few native bumblebee species. bumblebees However, even though they love the nectar of pumpkin blossoms, they are known to actively avoid their pollen.
 There have even been documented cases of bumblebees that came into contact with pumpkin pollen actively rubbing it off leaves before flying on.
 There are good reasons for this.
 Pumpkin pollen is comparatively large and heavy, often too heavy for smaller bumblebee species, and can cause damage to the bumblebees' digestive tract.
-So bumblebees and pumpkins don’t go well together.
-Even today, in places without their own populations, instead of the industrious bees, the equally industrious humans have to pollinate each pumpkin blossom individually by hand.
+So bumblebees and pumpkins don't go well together.
+In places without their own populations, even today, instead of the busy bees, the equally hard-working people have to pollinate each pumpkin blossom individually by hand.

 In addition to pollen, pumpkins also have another size problem.
-Even though original pumpkins are nowhere near the monsters cultivated today (more on that later), pumpkins are relatively large fruits and have a very stable shell .
-The reason for this is that in Central America it is found together with the local megafauna They were a delicacy for really big mammals like Mammoths .
-The pachyderms ate the fruits, digested them on their long foraging journeys and deposited the remains, together with the up to 500 undigested seeds per pumpkin, elsewhere, just as birds do for most, but much smaller berries here.
-With the extinction of megafauna At the end of the last ice age, the fruits were simply too big or too hard to be attractive to the now smaller herbivores and so the pumpkin only had one real chance of survival: the industrious man who fortunately made it across the land bridge of the Bering Strait to America during the Ice Age.
+Even though original pumpkins are nowhere near the monsters cultivated today (more on this later), pumpkins are relatively large fruits and have a very stable shell .
+The reason for this is that in Central America it is found together with the local megafauna They were a delicacy for really large mammals like Mammoths .
+The pachyderms ate the fruits, digested them on their long foraging journeys and deposited the remains, along with the up to 500 undigested seeds per pumpkin, elsewhere, just as birds do for most, but much smaller berries here.
+Extinction of megafauna At the end of the last ice age, the fruits were simply too big or too hard to be attractive to the now smaller herbivores and thus the pumpkin only had one real chance of survival: the industrious man who fortunately made it across the land bridge of the Bering Strait to America during the Ice Age.

-Today, fortunately, the pumpkin no longer needs to worry.
-Man has gradually brought it with him into almost all corners of the earth and today the fruit is grown on all continents, with the exception of Antarctica .
-Over the centuries, different consumer preferences and different climatic conditions have resulted in 5 basic species more than 70 different variations , each with its own size, shape and color.
+Today, the pumpkin fortunately no longer needs to worry.
+Humans have gradually brought it with them into almost all corners of the earth and today the fruit is cultivated on all continents, with the exception of Antarctica .
+Over the centuries, different consumer preferences and different climatic conditions have resulted in the creation of five basic species more than 70 different variations , each with its own size, shape and color.

-Some of these forms are world famous, such as the blue “Kabocha” or Hokkaido pumpkin from Japan, the appropriately named “ White Ghost ” (be careful, spooky) or the “ Cinderella ”, named after the pumpkin from the world-famous Disney film of the same name because of its slightly squat shape.
-As is often the case, however, not everything here contains pumpkin just because it says so.
-The well-known snake gourd for example, is actually not a pumpkin at all and rightly has the much more appropriate, if less attractive, second name of club zucchini.
+Some of these forms are world-famous, such as the blue “Kabocha” or Hokkaido pumpkin from Japan, the appropriately named “ White Ghost ” (attention spooky) or the “ Cinderella ”, named after the pumpkin from the world-famous Disney film of the same name because of its slightly squat shape.
+As is often the case, however, not everything contains pumpkin just because it says so.
+The well-known Snake gourd for example, is actually not a pumpkin at all and rightly has the much more fitting, albeit less attractive, second name of club courgette.

-Other variations, however, are more bizarre and unique, such as the “ Pumpkinstein ”, a pumpkin in the iconic shape of the head of Frankenstein's monster , as known from the classic film adaptation from 1931 with Boris Karloff in the role of a reanimated monster.
-To grow this work of art, it was necessary to methodically crossbreed a total of 27 different pumpkin varieties in countless attempts over a period of 4 years.
-The costs for the undertaking are said to be over $400,000 .
+Other variations, however, are more quirky and unique, such as the “ Pumpkinstein ”, a pumpkin in the iconic shape of the head of Frankenstein's Monster , as known from the classic 1931 film adaptation with Boris Karloff in the role of the reanimated monster.
+To breed this work of art, it was necessary to methodically cross-breed a total of 27 different pumpkin varieties in countless attempts over a period of four years.
+The cost of the venture is said to have been over $400,000 .

 The pumpkin – a survivor

-Now we have so often the thickness of the pumpkin shell It will probably come as no surprise to most people that pumpkins surprisingly durable Fruits are.
+Now we have so often the Thickness of the pumpkin skin shouted at, it should come as no surprise to most people that pumpkins surprisingly durable Fruits are.
 An uncut pumpkin can, depending on storage, preferably in dark and cool conditions, up to 3 months can be stored without any problems.
-However, if the natural protection of the thick shell is broken, pumpkins are just as susceptible to environmental influences as any other fruit and should be eaten within a week to a maximum of 10 days before the inner flesh begins to go bad.
+However, if the natural protection of the thick shell is broken, pumpkins are just as susceptible to environmental influences as any other fruit and should be eaten within one week to a maximum of 10 days before the inner flesh begins to go bad.

 A historical example of the impressive longevity of pumpkins is a well-documented prank from 1997 .
-One night, unknown people placed a pumpkin on the top of the McGraw Tower at Cornell University in Ithaca, New York – at a height of 52.7m without scaffolding or similar protective measures.
+One night, unknown people placed a pumpkin on the Top of the McGraw Tower at Cornell University in Ithaca, New York – at a height of 52.7m without scaffolding or similar protective measures.
 The pumpkin was soon discovered and largely ignored, as it was assumed that the problem would quickly disappear on its own.
 To everyone's surprise, this was not the case.
-The campus residents were soon so amazed by the longevity of the object So impressed that there were even rumors that it was something completely different.
-It was only students from the faculty who finally provided evidence when they misused weather balloon took samples and analyzed them.
-The result was clear:
+The campus residents were soon so Longevity of the object so impressed that there were even rumors that it was something completely different.
+Only students from the same faculty finally provided evidence when they misused weather balloon They took samples and analyzed them.
+The result was unequivocal:

 It was actually a pumpkin.

-Of course, aided by the cool New York climate, the lonely pumpkin on the top of the tower managed to survive for several months throughout the winter and became a cult object.
-Even your own webcam was temporarily set up so that fans could take a look at the condition of the fruit at any time of the day or night.
+Naturally aided by the cool New York climate, the lonely pumpkin on the top of the tower managed to survive for several months throughout the winter and became a cult object.
+Even your own webcam was temporarily set up so that fans could take a look at the condition of the fruit at any time of day or night.

 In the end, however, the pumpkin had to be removed for health reasons, even though the event turned out completely differently than those responsible had hoped.
-In the spring of 1998, when the President of the University was just getting ready to be hoisted onto the roof of the tower to remove the sensation himself, a gust of wind the basket of the crane, which was thankfully still empty at the time.
-This crashed into the tower, which was fortunately undamaged, but the vibrations were enough to dislodge the pumpkin, which fell a good distance into the depths and landed on the attached scaffolding – still intact enough to be collected without making a big mess.
+In the spring of 1998, when the President of the University was just getting ready to be hoisted onto the roof of the tower to remove the sensation himself, a gust of wind the basket of the waiting crane, which was thankfully still empty at the time.
+It crashed into the fortunately undamaged tower, but the vibrations were enough to dislodge the pumpkin, which fell a good distance and landed on the attached scaffolding – still intact enough to be collected without making a big mess.

 The pumpkin - a real treat, not a trick

 Pumpkins are not only easy to store for a long time, they are also extremely versatile and healthy.
-Although the sweet pulp is undoubtedly the most consumed part of the plant, theoretically every part of the plant is completely edible – even the stems.
-The bright yellow ones are particularly tasty.
+While the sweet flesh is undoubtedly the most consumed part of the plant, theoretically, every part of the plant is completely edible – even the stems.
+The bright yellow ones are particularly delicious.
 Flowers .
-There are various ways of preparing them, but most of the time the flowers are washed after picking, breaded and then fried or baked in oil.
-Gourmets like to fill the flowers with with goat cheese or similar dairy products and transform the delicious side dish into a meal in its own right.
+There are various ways of preparing them, but most often the flowers are washed, breaded, and then fried or baked in oil.
+Gourmets like to stuff the flowers before breading. with goat cheese or similar dairy products and transform the delicious side dish into a meal in its own right.

-In addition, pumpkins also have a whole range of health-promoting substances and properties , so much so that they are even used in medicine and science to produce new substances for the treatment of inflammation, cancer, cardiovascular diseases and diabetes.
-Pumpkins are also a helpful health boost for our everyday lives.
-Eating pumpkin seeds for example, is associated with a lower risk of prostate problems.
-Not surprisingly, the well-known orange peel of the pumpkin contains Beta-carotene , the same substance found in carrots etc. Although the popular belief that eating carrots etc. helps us see in the dark has now been disproved, beta-carotene has other important functions.
+In addition, pumpkins also have a whole range of health-promoting substances and properties , so much so that they are even used in medicine and science to produce new substances for the treatment of inflammation, cancer, cardiovascular diseases, and diabetes.
+Pumpkins are also a helpful health boost for our everyday lives. pumpkin seeds for example, is associated with a lower risk of prostate problems.
+Not surprisingly, the well-known orange peel of the pumpkin contains Beta-carotene , the same substance found in carrots and other vegetables.
+Although the popular belief that eating carrots etc. helps us see in the dark has since been disproved, beta-carotene has other important functions.
 Our body uses it, for example, to Production of vitamin A , an important substance for our skin and our eyes (although, as already mentioned, it doesn't magically give us night vision) and a helpful supporter of the immune system.

-Pumpkins also contain lots of potassium .
-Potassium supports hearing and it is even suspected that the natural drop in potassium levels as we age is a major reason for our hearing to become increasingly impaired.
-And contrary to popular belief, pumpkin even beats the often praised potassium content of pumpkins.
-Banana .
-A cup of pumpkin pulp covers 14% of your daily potassium requirement.
-A whole banana, on the other hand, only provides 12%.
+Additionally, pumpkins contain lots of potassium .
+Potassium supports hearing, and it is even suspected that the natural decline in potassium levels with age is a major reason for our increasingly impaired hearing.
+And contrary to popular belief, pumpkin even beats the often praised Banana .
+One cup of pumpkin pulp provides 14% of your daily potassium needs.
+A whole banana, on the other hand, provides just 12%.

-Also for diets Pumpkins are very suitable.
-Since they consist of 90% water, their flesh is very low in calories and still filling.
+Also for diets Pumpkins are a great choice.
+Since they consist of 90% water, their flesh is very low in calories yet filling.

-At the time of the Native Americans and later the first settlers, pumpkin was even considered an effective Remedy for snake bites .
-However, this property probably belongs to the realm of placebo effects, based on the anti-inflammatory properties of the plant.
+At the time of the Native Americans and later the first settlers, pumpkin was even considered an effective Remedy for snakebites .
+However, this property, based on the plant's anti-inflammatory properties, probably belongs more to the realm of placebo effects.

 It is often said that Apple Pie is the undisputed Soul food of the Americans .
 However, this podium position is not entirely without competition.
-Although a full 19% of Americans still say that they prefer to fill their pie with apples, it is only a small distance behind second place with 13% The pumpkin pie is a popular dish.
+While a full 19% of Americans still say that they prefer to fill their pie with apples, it is only slightly behind Second place with 13% The pumpkin pie is already a popular dish.
 Of course, we are talking about the modern version of the pumpkin pie with delicious pumpkin puree in the typical American pie crust.
-However, Americans did not always enjoy their pumpkin pie like this. oldest traditional recipes from the time of colonization, however, seem very bizarre in view of our current understanding of pie.
-The pumpkin pie was actually more pumpkin than pie in the beginning, namely a hollowed-out pumpkin that was filled with milk, honey and a mixture of spices and then baked.
-The modern version of the pumpkin pie actually appears in American cookbooks only in the 19th century i.e. only after the country's independence from British colonial rule.
+However, Americans did not always enjoy their pumpkin pie this way. oldest traditional recipes From the colonial era, however, seem quite bizarre in light of our current understanding of pie.
+The pumpkin pie was actually more of a pumpkin than a pie in its beginnings, namely a hollowed-out pumpkin filled with milk, honey, and a mixture of spices, and then baked.
+The modern version of the pumpkin pie actually appears in American cookbooks. only in the 19th century , i.e. only after the country's independence from British colonial rule.

 If you want to try the alternative to the classic Apple Pie, we have everything you need right here in our webshop :